-There are three Zoho Books accounting plans you can sign up for depending on your business needs: Basic, Standard, and Professional.
+There are four Zoho Books accounting plans you can sign up for depending on your business needs: Free, Standard, Professional, and Enterprise.
 No matter which plan you choose, you’ll have access to the following features:

-The Zoho Books Basic plan is their most simple plan, which can be good for small businesses that don’t have extensive accounting needs.
-It costs $9 per month if you pay monthly, and $90 a year if you pay annually.
-As well as the features listed above, you’ll also get up to 50 contacts, two users, and five automated workflows.
+The Zoho Books Free plan is their most simple plan, which can be good for small businesses that don’t have extensive accounting needs.
+As well as the features listed above, you’ll also get one user, plus access for your accountant.

-If you opt for the level up, the Standard plan costs $19 monthly, or $190 annually.
-With this extra cost, you’ll get some additional features—including up to 500 contacts, three users, and 10 automated workflows.
+If you opt for the level up, the Standard plan costs $20 monthly.
+With this extra cost, you’ll get some additional features, including up to three users.
 Plus, you’ll also have access to:

-The most expensive and inclusive plan that Zoho Books offers is the Professional plan that costs $29 per month, or $290 annually.
-This plan allows for 500 or more contacts, 10 users, and a custom domain.
+The next plan Zoho Books offers is the Professional plan that costs $50 per month.
+This plan allows for up to five users.
 It comes with every feature we’ve already listed in addition to: